+- · Possess professional skills

+- Assign to specialized departments, promote planning

+- · Operational digitalization driven

+- · Place in each department

+- Daily use of digital tools

+- .
+Staff, supervisory class

+- Understanding the necessity and importance of DX

+- For all employees

+Putting the right DX human resources in the right places

+Cybersecurity

-- Possess professional skills · Assign to specialized departments, promote planning - Operational digitalization driven - · Place in each department - .
-Daily use of digital tools Staff, supervisory class - Understanding the necessity and importance of DX - For all employees Putting the right DX human resources in the right places Cybersecurity Based on our Group's IT Regulations, we have established a global information security promotion system and established a Basic Information Security Policy, and we are working together Groupwide to systematically and continuously enhance information security.
+Based on our Group's IT Regulations, we have established a global information security promotion system and established a Basic Information Security Policy, and we are working together Groupwide to systematically and continuously enhance information security.
 With our consolidated subsidiaries in Japan and overseas, we hold monthly IT meetings with each subsidiary to share information on countermeasures and develop policies for improving security levels and awareness throughout the Group.

 In defending against external threats, we analyze vulnerabilities such as unauthorized access and information leaks, and continually reinforce our risk countermeasures, such as by installing next-generation antivirus software, having security monitoring by external experts 24 hours a day, 365 days a year, and implementing multilayered protection using multiple security systems.

 To ensure that each and every employee is informed, we continuously enlighten, educate and train all our IT users in Japan and overseas through monthly e-learning and targeted attack email drills, thereby improving IT literacy and minimizing cyber risk.

-Digital improvement example:

-Performance-data-collecting systems, centralized operation monitoring, digital Andon We developed a proprietary system that collects data on the state of production at plants in real-time, displays aggregated information on a large monitor, showing the current status of each production line (e.g., normal operation or unexpected stoppage), as well as metrics specific to each production line such as operational availability, downtime, and defect count.
+Digital improvement example: Performance-data-collecting systems, centralized operation monitoring, digital Andon We developed a proprietary system that collects data on the state of production at plants in real-time, displays aggregated information on a large monitor, showing the current status of each production line (e.g., normal operation or unexpected stoppage), as well as metrics specific to each production line such as operational availability, downtime, and defect count.
 We will use this data to accelerate improvements and build production lines that never stop.
 We will improve our market competitiveness by advancing efforts to scale use of this system for maintenance purposes and roll it out to other plants.

-Digital add-on to immediately
+Digital add-on to immediately notify operation status Users The deployment of our digital tools has been well received by technicians too, making it easier to ascertain the state of production lines by being able to check the current state and past problems in real-time.
+We aim to continue using these digital tools to build "production lines that never stop" as a united team.
 Manufacturing Department 2 Stamping & Plastic Molding Business Group This initiative was made up of various systems that collect and visualize data from facilities.
-The relationships between each system to contribute to improving manufacturing sites as a team H.T. (right) Digital Technology Management Corporate Planning Center Promotion of manufacturing and logistics efficiency/improvement Minimizing Environmental Load As a manufacturing company, natural capital is the foundation of our business, and minimizing environmental load is a major challenge.
-In order to realize the goals set forth in the PACIFIC Environmental Challenge 2050, we will work to reduce CO2 emissions, recycle resources, and conserve water resources from a long-term perspective.
+The relationships between each system were complex and very challenging, but we overcame them through teamwork.
+I hope we can continue to contribute to improving manufacturing sites as a team.
+O.H. (left) F.N. (center) H.T. (right) Digital Technology Management Department Corporate Planning Center

 Environmental Philosophy We will strive to conserve the global environment and continue to be the good company that society expects us to be.
 Environmental Policy We accelerate environmental load reduction activities with the participation of all employees to achieve the PACIFIC Environmental Challenge 2050.